Monday, February 22, 2010

 01 Spain

-B: Was 1990 European Year of Hair?
-Indications of it here at least.
-“Que el fuego de tu amor sea como un volcán” – don’t we all wish that, love.
+B: “Que el fuego de tu amor sea como un volcán” – don’t we all wish that, love.
 Typically passionate Spanish lyrics.

 V: The ultimate false start.
-How utterly humiliating for the performers and the producers!
+How humiliating for the performers and the producers!
 Poor things.
 The two lasses make an impressive comeback, with faultless vocals.
-Turns a bit shouty at the end, but they otherwise hold it together nicely.
+Turns a bit shouty at the end, but they otherwise hold it together.

 02 Greece

-B: How ironically appropriate that ‘horis skopo’ should mean ‘serving no purpose’.
-Quite meaningful lyrics: do you think they’re about someone who’s dying and leaving their loved ones in terrible anguish and bereavement?
+B: Seemingly quite meaningful lyrics.
+Are they about someone who’s dying and leaving their loved ones in anguish and bereavement?

 A: The interesting and not altogether successful vocal arrangement in the verses gives way to something much more accessible in the chorus.
 The late ’80s obsession with brass is there for all to see.
-Does he fall off a cliff at the end or something?
+It sounds like he falls off a cliff at the end.

-V: That’s Lister out of Red Dwarf isn’t it?
-Don’t like the backing vocals in the verses: it’s as though they’re chipping in for the hell of it.
-This takes two and a half minutes to do anything.
+V: That’s Lister out of Red Dwarf, isn’t it?
+Thumbs down to the backing vocals in the verses: it’s as though they’re chipping in for the hell of it.
+This takes two and a half minutes to do anything, so

 03 Belgium